Select Your National Lottery:

 The EuroMillions cut-off time is 7:30pm on draw days.
 If you miss this deadline, you must wait until sales reopen for the next draw later that evening at approximately 9.00pm.
 You can purchase tickets at any time on other days.

-Did anyone win Friday's EuroMillions jackpot?
+Did anyone win last night's EuroMillions jackpot?

 How do I play EuroMillions?